-On 5 June 2014, the Light Rail Manila Consortium ("LRMC"), which MPIC's subsidiary Metro Pacific Light Rail Corporation is a member, offered the only bid for constructing the Manila's Light Rail Transit System Line 1 11.7 km South Extension ("LRT1 extension").
+On 5 June 2014, the LRMC, which MPIC's subsidiary Metro Pacific Light Rail Corporation is a member, offered the only bid for constructing the LRT1 11.7 km South Extension.
 The bidding price was Pesos 9.35 billion (US\$210.3 million).
 Other members of LRMC include AC Infrastructure Holdings Corporation and Macquarie Infrastructure Holdings (Philippines) Pte.
 Limited.
 LRMC has not yet received the final notice of award of the LRT1 extension project from the Philippine Government.

 On 31 July 2014, MPIC completed the acquisition of 75% shareholding in FPM Infrastructure from First Pacific for a consideration of approximately US\$101.3 million.
-From the initial shareholding of 25%, FPM Infrastructure became a wholly-owned subsidiary of MPIC and its sole asset is a 29.45% interest in DMT.
+From the initial shareholding of 25%, FPM Infrastructure became a whollyowned subsidiary of MPIC and its sole asset is a 29.45% interest in DMT.